-Since 2018 Artdocfest has been organizing an international competition in Riga.
-Every year Latvian premieres have taken place in Riga, sometimes also world premieres for a total of 21 film from more than 10 countries.
+Since 2018 Artdocfest has been organizing its international competition in Riga.
+Every year Latvian premieres, and sometimes also world premieres, have taken place in Riga, for a total of 21 film from more than 10 countries.
 Since 2018 an international jury has been working in Riga.
 The members of jury have included such prominent personalities as Alvis Hermanis, Abrams Kleckins, Roman Balayan, Zanna Nemtsov, Galina Timchenko and others.

 Festival organizers and partners

 The festival is supported both by national and international partners, including, Riga City Council, National Film Centre of Latvia, State Culture Capital Foundation of Latvia, European Commission, Latvian Television, Radio Baltkom, Internet magazine “Meduza”, TV "Current time" (Czech Republic, USA), US Democracy Support Foundation, TV "Deutsche Welle" (Germany), TV "Rain" (Russia).

 Festival Advisory Board: Filipp Kruusvall (Estonia), Arunas Matelis (Lithuania), Uldis Cekulis (Latvia), Viktoria Belopolska (Russia).